fuerbringer/fuerbringer.info/pages/projects.md

 ## Pathfinding algorithm comparator

-As part of my baccalaureate project I have developed a web application that compares a selected set of pathfinding algorithms against eachother in randomly generated mazes.
+As part of my secondary school project I've developed a web application that compares a selected set of pathfinding algorithms against eachother in randomly generated mazes.
 For statistical purposes it measures execution time, iterations and path length of each algorithm for each run.
 The web application